Strategic Planning for Business: Actionable Steps & Examples

 - Financial Projections

-Vision + Goals is also completely integrated with all other features on Ninety, such as Scorecards, 90-Day Goals, To-Dos, Issues, Roles & Responsibilities Chart, Meetings, One-on-Ones, and more:
+The Vision tool is also completely integrated with all other features on Ninety, such as Scorecards, Rocks, To-Dos, Issues, Roles and Responsibilities, Meetings, One-on-Ones, and more:

 - Create a clear vision for each team.